 Anglo-Indian Rosewood Planter’s ChairLate 19th century

-A British colonial planter’s chair in rosewood.
-The inclined back and seat are caned in one continues section in a pattern typical of the colonial period.
-Each arm is composed of a flat plank with a rounded end joined to the arm support.
-Below this arm is a nearly identical plank that rotates out into a footrest.
+A British colonial planter’s chair with caned seat and back.
+The inclined back and seat are caned in one continues section in an intricate pattern, typical of the colonial period.
+Each arm is composed of a flat plank with a rounded end and joined with a round headed wooden dowel to the arm support.
+Below the arm is a nearly identical plank that rotates out into a footrest.
 When not in use these planks are stored beneath the arms.

 British colonial India